boazbk/tcs/lec_08a_restricted_models.md

 * $\emptyset$ is empty.

 Using these rules it is straightforward to come up with a recursive algorithm to determine emptiness.
-We leave verifying the details to the reader.
 :::

 > ### {.theorem title="Equivalence of regular expressions is computable" #regequivalencethm}